-During the past year, we have continued to evolve our technology to create more personalized and diverse user experiences and tools for our buyers and sellers.
+We are continuing to evolve our technology in order to create a single integrated marketplace platform to support marketing, sales, customer service, operations, financial performance and human capital management.
+This effort will result in the global implementation of Liquidity Services' best practices across its entire business and a superior customer experience, including more personalized tools for our buyers and sellers.
 Some of these, such as our Web-site enhancements or features and multi-channel optimization have already enhanced our business.
-We intend to develop and introduce new tools to further automate our solution and leverage the scalability of our technology investments across all of our marketplaces.
+We intend to develop and introduce new tools to further automate our global solution and leverage the scalability of our technology investments across all of our marketplaces, including multi-currency and multi-lingual solutions.
 In addition to enhancing the features, experience, and service for our buyers and sellers, we seek to leverage the increasing insight we gain with each transaction to enhance the recovery value clients realize along with improving the relevancy for our buyers in the reverse supply chain.